SolarDrill/ot-management/README.md

    ```

 ## REMINDER
-Check .env.example to know which .envs are needed and the format of the DB URL
+Check .env.example to know which .envs are needed and the format of the DB URL.
 In addition, there's the possibility to set a Sentry_DNS to keep track of any issue that might occur